 Located just northeast of the city center, Brussels National Airport (BRU) is one of the major international gateways for western Europe, handling flights from Africa, Asia, Europe, North America, and the Middle East.

-Airlines serving Brussels National Airport: Adria Airways, Aegean Airlines, Aer Lingus, Aeroflot-Russian Airlines, Afriqiyah Airways, Air Algerie, Air Arabia Maroc, Air Canada, Air Europa, Air France, Air Lituanica, Air Malta, Air Nostrum, Air One, airBaltic, Alitalia, American Airlines, AndoluJet, Atlas Blue, Augsburg Airways, Austrian Airlines, Blue Air, Blue1, bmi British Midland, British Airways, Bulgaria Air, Croatia Air, CSA Czech Airlines, Cyprus Airways, Delta Air Lines, easyJet, easyJet Switzerland, Egyptair, El Al Israel Airlines, Estonian Air, Ethiopian Airlines, Etihad Airways, Finnair, Flybe, FlyGeorgia, Hainan Airlines, Iberia, Icelandair, Jet Airways, Jetairfly, Jet4you, KLM Royal Dutch Airlines, Lithuanian Airlines, LOT Polish Airlines, Lufthansa German Airlines, Lufthansa City Line, Malev Hungarian Airlines, Middle East Airlines, Olympic Airways, Pegasus Airlines, Royal Air Maroc, Royal Jordanian Airlines, SAS-Scandinavian Airlines, SN Brussels Airlines, Swiss European Airlines, Swiss International Air Lines, Syrian Arab Airways, TAP Air Portugal, Tarom Romanian Air Transport, Transavia, Tunisair, Turkish Airlines, Tyrolean Airways, Ukrainian International Airlines, United Airlines, US Airways, Vueling Airlines, and Wind Jet.
+Airlines serving Brussels National Airport: Adria Airways, Aegean Airlines, Aer Lingus, Aeroflot-Russian Airlines, Afriqiyah Airways, Air Algerie, Air Arabia Maroc, Air Canada, Air Europa, Air France, Air Lituanica, Air Malta, Air Nostrum, Air One, airBaltic, Alitalia, American Airlines, AndoluJet, Atlas Blue, Augsburg Airways, Austrian Airlines, Blue Air, Blue1, bmi British Midland, bmi Regional, British Airways, Bulgaria Air, Croatia Air, CSA Czech Airlines, Cyprus Airways, Delta Air Lines, easyJet, easyJet Switzerland, Egyptair, El Al Israel Airlines, Estonian Air, Etihad Airways, Finnair, Flybe, FlyGeorgia, Hainan Airlines, Iberia, Icelandair, Jet Airways, Jetairfly, Jet4you, KLM Royal Dutch Airlines, Lithuanian Airlines, LOT Polish Airlines, Lufthansa German Airlines, Lufthansa City Line, Malev Hungarian Airlines, Middle East Airlines, Olympic Airways, Pegasus Airlines, Royal Air Maroc, Royal Jordanian Airlines, SAS-Scandinavian Airlines, SN Brussels Airlines, Swiss European Airlines, Swiss International Air Lines, Syrian Arab Airways, TAP Air Portugal, Tarom Romanian Air Transport, Transavia, Tunisair, Turkish Airlines, Tyrolean Airways, Ukrainian International Airlines, United Airlines, US Airways, Vueling Airlines, and Wind Jet.

 At Charleroi airport there are two ticket dispensers where you can buy a single or a return ticket (return on the same day) valid for "any Belgian destination".This ticket covers a journey in a TEC bus (from the airport to Charleroi-Sud station) and a train journey (from Charleroi-Sud to any station in Belgium).